Paklock/HackRF1/Create-a-simple-app.md

 };
 ```

 Now that we have a better idea how M0 can drive the M4 lets talk about the Messaging between the two processors.
 The [`Message`](https://github.com/eried/portapack-mayhem/blob/next/firmware/common/message.hpp) class found under `firmware/common/`.
 Common code is used both by application (M0) and baseband (M4).
+Messages are handled by EventDispatcher found in [`event_m4.cpp`](https://github.com/eried/portapack-mayhem/blob/next/firmware/baseband/event_m4.cpp) for the baseband code and [`event_m0.cpp`](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/event_m0.cpp) for the application code.
 Within the same file `firmware/commen/message.hpp` you can find definitions for spacific message classes and ID.
 Bellow is an example message class for AFSK RX.

 #### message.hpp